 Appropriate measures in case of non-fulfilment of obligations

+[UK proposal:

 A Party may take appropriate measures, if the matter is not resolved within three months of the date of notification of a formal request for dispute settlement in accordance with Article [421] of this Agreement and if the complaining Party continues to consider that the other Party has failed to fulfil an obligation under this Agreement.
 The requirement for a three month consultation period may be waived by mutual agreement of the Parties and shall not apply to exceptional cases set out in paragraph 3 of this Article.

 In the selection of appropriate measures, priority shall be given to those which least disturb the functioning of this Agreement.
 Except in cases described in paragraph 3 of this Article, such measures may not include the suspension of any rights or obligations provided for under provisions of this Agreement set out in Title IV (Trade and Trade-related Matters).
-The measures taken under paragraph 1 of this Article shall be notified immediately to the Association Council and shall be the subject of consultations in accordance with Article [420(2)] of this Agreement, and of dispute settlement in accordance with Article [420(3) and Article 421] of this Agreement.
+The measures taken under paragraph 1 of this Article shall be notified immediately to the Strategic Partnership and Cooperation Forum and shall be the subject of consultations in accordance with Article [420(2)] of this Agreement, and of dispute settlement in accordance with Article [420(3) and Article 421] of this Agreement.

 The exceptions referred to in paragraphs 1 and 2 of this Article shall concern: